What Happens When You Total a Financed Car?

 A “totaled” car is one that a car insurance company decides is a “total loss.”
 Many states set a threshold for when an insurer must total a car.
 For example, state law might require an insurer to total a car when the cost to repair it is more than 75% of the car’s ACV.
 In another state, the threshold might be as high as 100% or as low as 50%.
 In states that don’t set a threshold, insurance companies typically weigh the cost to repair and salvage a car against the car’s ACV.

-For example, let's say you crash your car into a tree.
+For example, let’s say you crash your car into a tree.
 Fortunately, you aren't hurt, but your car is pretty messed up.
-Your mechanic estimates that it'll cost $8,500 to fix.
-Your insurance company says your car's ACV is $10,000.
-If the total loss threshold in your state is set at 75%, your insurer will total your car because it'll cost more than $7,500 to repair.
+Your mechanic estimates that it’ll cost $8,500 to fix.
+The insurance adjuster says your car’s ACV is $10,000.
+If the total loss threshold in your state is set at 75%, the insurer will total your car because it’ll cost more than $7,500 to repair.
 But if a mechanic can fix your car for $5,000, your insurance company will likely reimburse you for the cost to repair it.

 Get the basics on car insurance and repair options after an accident.